The Antichrist (film): Plot

 Ippolita, the adult daughter of wealthy Rome aristocrat Massimo Oderisi, has been paraplegic since a car accident at age 12 that also killed her mother.
 Doctors have diagnosed the paralysis as psychosomatic, stemming from Ippolita's mental trauma rather than a physical injury.
 Having been reliant on her father since the accident, Ippolita has developed severe attachment issues, aggravated when she learns that Massimo has begun a relationship with a woman named Greta.

 Ippolita visits her uncle Ascanio, a Vatican cardinal, for help.
 He tells her there's little he can do, but recommends a secular parapsychologist named Marcello Sinibaldi.
 Dr. Sinibaldi determines that Ippolita has strong extrasensory perception and believes that her disorder is caused by unconscious memories of past lives.
 Using hypnosis, Sinibaldi causes her to relive the suppressed memories of her namesake ancestor, a witch who was tried by the Inquisition and burned at the stake.
 The memory of her past life causes Ippolita to be possessed by the spirit of her ancestor, who entered a covenant with Satan before her death.
-Ippolita regains the ability to walk, but the possession causes her to dissociate, during which time she seduces and murders a tourist, and has incestuous sex with her brother.
+Ippolita regains the ability to walk, but the possession causes her to dissociate, during which time she seduces and murders a tourist.

 Eventually, Ippolita is fully possessed during a celebratory dinner with her family.
 She displays incredible telekinetic powers, and is only subdued by the sound of church bells.
-Dr. Sinibaldi dismisses the notion of demonic possession, believing the phenomena is entirely scientific, but Massimo maintains there's no other explanation.
+Dr. Sinibaldi dismisses the notion of demonic possession, believing the phenomenon is entirely scientific, but Massimo maintains there's no other explanation.
 He goes to his brother for help, but Ascanio insists there's nothing he can do without permission from higher-ups in the Church.
 The family maid, Irene, hires a local mystic to attempt an exorcism, but the possessed Ippolita exposes him as a con artist and expels him from her room.
-Ascanio’s own exorcism likewise fails, as the demon rebukes the Cardinal for turning Ippolita away when she asked for help It reveals that Ippolita’s ancestor renounced him in her dying moments, preventing him from taking her soul, and now intends to finish its original goal through Ippolita’s body.
+Ascanio’s own exorcism likewise fails, as the demon rebukes the Cardinal for turning Ippolita away when she asked for help It reveals that Ippolita’s ancestor renounced him in her dying moments, preventing him from taking her soul, and now intends to finish its original goal of birthing a child through Ippolita’s body.

 The Vatican authorizes Father Mittner (implied to be the reincarnation of the original Ippolita’s executioner) to carry out a formal exorcism.
-The demon tries to stop him through all manner of psychic manifestations and telepathy, revealing that the incestuous child of Ippolita and her brother will be his son; the Antichrist.
+The demon tries to stop him through all manner of psychic manifestations and telepathy, revealing that the unborn child of Ippolita will be his son; the Antichrist.
 Mittner prevails and Ippolita flees the house, her father and brother in pursuit.
 She reaches the Colosseum, but is felled by the sound of church bells, allowing Massimo to force her hands against an iron cross and finally expelling the demon and its child from her body.
 Restored, Ippolita’s helps her brother up and walks off with her father as the sun rises.